GHRik/Deeplearning-exercise/README.md

 2. for more difficult examples: how it works
 3. for more difficult examples, results

-first_neural_network - calculate prediction from one weight and with one output weightsOneOutput - calculate prediction from 3weights and with one output weightsMoreOutput - calculate prediction from 3weights and 3outputs
+first_neural_network - calculate prediction from one weight and with one output<br />
+weightsOneOutput - calculate prediction from 3weights and with one output<br />
+weightsMoreOutput - calculate prediction from 3weights and 3outputs<br />